 Photon pile-up, i.e., the arrival of more than one X-ray photon in one camera pixel or in adjacent pixels before it is read out, can affect both the PSF and the spectral response of EPIC.

-Table 5 provides estimates of count rates and approximate incident fluxes for the different EPIC instrument modes for which pile-up should not be a problem.
-For the MOS full imaging mode, e.g., ca. 0.7 counts/s should not be exceeded.
-Note, that provided incident flux figures in fact are depending on the source spectrum and pile-up can become an important effect at even lower incident fluxes for sources with very steep (i.e. soft) spectra.
+Table 3 provides estimates of count rates and approximate incident fluxes for the different EPIC instrument modes for which pile-up should not be a problem.
+For the MOS full imaging mode, e.g., ca. 0.5 counts/s should not be exceeded.
+Note that the provided incident fluxes depend on the source spectrum and pile-up can become an important effect at even lower incident fluxes for sources with very steep (i.e. soft) spectra.
 This is because the expected count rates for a given incident flux are higher for soft than for hard spectra.
 On the other hand at larger off-axis position pile-up is less likely.

 The PSF is influenced by pile-up, because in the core of the PSF many photons arrive at almost the same time (within one readout frame), creating multi-pixel photon patterns which, for the MOS camera, are then rejected by the onboard event reconstruction software (which suppresses large size events, such as that induced by most of the cosmic rays).
 For the pn camera, event reconstruction is performed offline in the SAS.
 The pile-up effect leads, in the most extreme case, to a PSF with an artificial ``hole'' at its centre, as displayed in Fig. 38.

 The spectral response is compromised, because the charge deposited by more than one photon is added up before being read out, thus creating artificial ``hard'' photons where there have actually been two or more soft photons.